 The Room Dimensions step is split into the Floor Plan and Height steps.
-In the Floor Plan step you can define your floor plan using three simple mechanisms, as shown below: you may select any corner with a click, drag it to any desired location, or delete it by clicking on the Delete button in the contextual control bar at the top; similarly, you may select any wall with a click and drag it to any desired location; and finally, you may add corners to a selected wall by clicking on the Add Corner button in the contextual control bar at the top.
+In the Floor Plan step you can define your floor plan using three simple mechanisms, as shown below: you may select any corner with a click, drag it to any desired location, move it in 1 cm increments using the arrow keys on your keyboard, or delete it by clicking on the Delete button in the contextual control bar at the top; similarly, you may select any wall with a click and drag it to any desired location, or move it in 1 cm increments using the arrow keys on your keyboard; and finally, you may add corners to a selected wall by clicking on the Add Corner button in the contextual control bar at the top.
 These mechanisms give you complete control over the floor plan.
-Note that you can also zoom in and out using the +/- zoom buttons in the bottom right-hand corner; the grid size is clearly stated above these buttons.
+Note that you can also zoom in and out using the +/- zoom buttons in the bottom right-hand corner, or using the scroll wheel on your mouse; the grid size is clearly stated above these buttons.
 When dragging corners and walls they will snap to the current grid size; adjacent walls will also prefer to snap to a 90 degree angle.
 Note that rooms with partial-height recesses or protrusions on walls and rooms with free-standing walls are currently unsupported, and so a room simplification procedure must be adopted, as outlined in §3.4.